improving-minnesota/react-workshop/labs/lab-04-flux.md

 ```

 - Now we can implement the methods that notify the dispatcher to handle the view action.
-  - One thing to not is that the Action's payload can be any valid Javascript object, it could even contain callback functions.
+  - One thing to note is that the Action's payload can be any valid Javascript object.
+It could even contain callback functions.

+- Add the following to **EmployeeActions**

 ```javascript
 list: function (query) {